Machine learning and Topological data analysis identify unique features of human papillae in 3D scans: Discussion

 The papillae type detection results are more accurate at $85\%$ and based on a large number of papillae, which gives us confidence that the model is truly accurate.
 To confirm that the models generalise to unseen participants, we carry out the Leave One Group Out test, and find that the accuracy holds up even on samples from a completely unseen participant, which confirms that the models can be used to classify and localise papillae on new tongue impressions.
 The papillae type model can thus be used to automatically identify filiform and fungiform papillae on scans of new tongue impressions.

-The individual participant model shows a $48\%$ balanced accuracy and $51\%$ raw accuracy.
+The individual participant model shows $48\%$ balanced accuracy and $51\%$ raw accuracy.
 This score is not impressive in a binary classification task, but our participant prediction task is a multi-class one, with $15$ possible classes.
 A papilla could have belonged to any one of the $15$ classes, and a random predictor would have an accuracy of only $6.66\%$.
-Considering the sample sizes from different participants, (Table~\ref{tab:segments_per_participant}) a predictor that always predicts the largest class can achieve an accuracy of $11\%$.
+Considering the sample sizes from different participants, (Table \ref{tab:segments_per_participant}) a predictor that always predicts the largest class can achieve an accuracy of $11\%$.
 In comparison, the model achieves between $4$ to $8$ times the accuracy of these baselines based on the distinctiveness in the data of a single papilla.
 This distinctiveness may have multiple contributing factors -- these can be true inter-individual variations as well as variations in experimental conditions in collecting the masks.
 The exact cause of this difference will require further study.
+Note that while the age, gender and participant identification tasks suggest unique individual characteristics, the success of the type identification task suggest a complementary conclusion of significant similarity within types and across individuals.
+Larger studies can potentially address some of these issues using larger models and more complex features, such as persistent homology of curvature functions.

 The framework and discriminative models presented here enable deeper study of the papillae structure and their variations and arrangements.
 The model for localising and classifying papillae (as seen in Figure~\ref{fig:application_of_method}) enables the study of the overall tongue surface, or {\em tongue prints}.
 Such arrangements of papillae are known to influence the surface properties of the tongue and its perception abilities~\cite{andablo20203d}.
 Our data and past research have shown that the distribution of papillae vary across individuals.
 A detailed study of this variation across various demographic parameters could reveal insights into preferences, cultures and medical conditions.
 Arrangements identified by our models could be used to build generative models that can fuel such insights and can create more realistic surfaces for use in food engineering and development of oral diagnostics.
 Ultimately, this study offers a new dimension showing papillae as an unique identifier for the first time in the literature which needs further validation using this developed method for a larger dataset of participants.